The impracticalities of multiplicatively-closed codon models: a retreat to linear alternatives: Finding the linear and Lie closures of a model

-We had predicted that the Lie closures of K2ST-MG and JC-MG would not be too large to be of practical use.
-Had this been the case, we would have begun analysis on how these new models might estimate or mis-estimate $ \omega $.
-Failing this, we thought that given the Lie closure of a linear version of a model can be a smaller space than the Lie closure of the same model, then finding the Lie closure of the linear version of a model might yield more useful results but this was also too large to be of practical use.
-In order for the Lie closure (or the Lie closure of the linear version) to be smaller, the starting model would have to be simpler but the only way we can make a codon model that is simpler than JC-MG is to set $ \omega $ to a constant value which would ruin the whole point of the exercise as we are trying to reduce mis-estimation of $ \omega $.
+We found the dimensions of both the Lie closure of K2ST-MG and the Lie closure of the linear version of K2ST-MG are 2106 (curiously, these were found to be the same linear space which is a topic for further exploration).
+The dimension of the Lie closure of JC-MG was 1996.
+It is therefore clear that such models are far too big to be of practical use in phylogenetic applications.
+In order for the Lie closure or the Lie closure of the linear version to be smaller, the starting model would have to be simpler but the only way we can make a codon model that is simpler than JC-MG is to set $ \omega $ to a constant value which would ruin the whole point of the exercise as we are trying to reduce mis-estimation of $ \omega $.